 KBC Bank Ireland has also announced it will be pulling out of Ireland.

-Here is some information on the options and alternatives for Ulster Bank and KBC customers to help them work out which is the Best Bank to Move to .
+Here is some information on the alternatives for Ulster Bank and KBC customers .

 Alternative Current Accounts for Ulster Bank and KBC Customers

-There are now just 7 viable alternatives for Ulster Bank or KBC Customers who are switching current bank accounts in Ireland.
-(Don’t bother going to KBC because they are pulling out of Ireland too.)
+There are now 7 viable alternatives for Ulster Bank or KBC Customers who need to open a new current bank accounts in Ireland.

 - Bank of Ireland